nomy950/RAGDocumentRetrievalChatbot/README.md

 # RAG Document Chat App

-A simple, production-ready Retrieval-Augmented Generation (RAG) chat application that allows you to ask questions about documents in a local folder.
+A simple, production-ready Retrieval-Augmented Generation (RAG) chat application that allows you to ask questions about documents in a local folder or any website.
 Built with Streamlit, LangChain, OpenAI, and FAISS.

 ---

 ## 🚀 Features
 - **Load documents** from a local folder (supports `.txt`, `.md`, `.pdf`, `.py`, `.js`, `.json`, `.yaml`, `.yml`)
+- **Paste a website URL** to load and chat about webpage content
 - **Automatic chunking** for better retrieval
 - **Semantic search** using OpenAI embeddings and FAISS vector store
-- **Chat interface** to ask questions about your documents
+- **Chat interface** to ask questions about your documents or a website
 - **Source references** for every answer
 - **Chat history** with clear/reset option
-- **Sidebar UI** for folder selection and document loading
+- **Sidebar UI** for folder selection, URL input, and document loading
 - **System prompt**: Answers are expert, concise, and elaborate when needed; if info is missing, the app will say so
-- **Error handling** for missing API keys, folders, or documents
+- **Error handling** for missing API keys, folders, URLs, or documents
 - **No API key in UI**: Key is loaded from `.env` for security

 ---